-Seasonal Employee - An employee designated as seasonal at time of hire, who performs duties interrupted by the seasons, and who may be recalled without the loss of rights or benefits accrued during the preceding season.
-The employee is not eligible to become a regular employee without completing a competitive selection process.
-A seasonal employee may be eligible for limited or prorated benefits.

-Short-term Worker - A short-term worker is hired to work for an hourly wage established by the City of Boulder for a period not to exceed 90 days within a 12 month period.
-Short-term workers are not eligible for permanent status and may not be hired without a competitive selection process.
-The short-term worker is not eligible for any employee benefits including leave, holiday benefits or any insurance benefits.

-Sick Leave - Period allowed by an employer to an employee for the employee's sickness, tending to the needs of an ill immediate family member or attending medical/dental appointments with no loss of seniority or other benefits.

-Temporary Employee - An employee who is hired on a temporary basis for a definite period of time not to exceed 12 months and will be terminated at the end of the employment period.
-This employee may perform temporary duties or regular duties on a temporary basis; however , the employee is not eligible to become a regular employee without completing a competitive selection process.
-Temporary employees may be eligible for limited or prorated benefits.
+Seasonal Employee - A seasonal employee is defined in 2-18-101(24), MCA.

+Short-term Worker - A short-term worker is defined in 2-18-101(25), MCA

+Sick Leave - Sick leave is defined in 2-18-601(16), MCA

+Temporary Employee - is defined in 2-18-101(28), MCA.

+Vacation Leave - Vacation leave is as defined in 2-18-601(20), MCA.

-Workplace Violence -Any act or threat of physical violence, harassment, intimidation, or other threatening, disruptive behavior that occurs at the work site.
+Workplace Violence -Any act or threat of physical violence, harassment, intimidation, or other threatening, disruptive behavior that occurs at the work sit

 AUTHORITY FOR PERSONNEL ACTION

 The City reserves the right to direct, hire, promote, transfer, assign and retain employees.
 The City also reserves the right to supervise, discipline, and relieve employees from their duties for any reason determined sufficient by the City; as well as determine and change hours of work, shifts, and operational methods.
 The policies, practices, rules, and regulations may be established or changed/abolished with the sole discretion of the City.
-The Mayor / City Administrator and/or their designee will execute personnel actions at their discretion, with consultation and/or consent from the City Clerk / City Attorney when necessary consistent with all applicable laws, regulations and this policy.
+The Mayor will execute personnel actions at its discretion consistent with all applicable laws, regulations and this policy.

 DIVERSITY & HARASSMENT PREVENTION